Andrew Giuliani announces bid to run for governor of New York in 2022 - KION546

 Though he has talked up his relationship with Trump, Giuliani’s early messaging has been less inflammatory and more in line with familiar Republican criticism of Cuomo’s handling of the pandemic and economy.

-“This is for any New Yorker that believes that, in 2022, we need to save New York,” Giuliani said of his campaign.

-Cuomo has yet to announce whether he will run for a fourth term.
-He is currently being investigated by the office of New York Attorney General Letitia James, state assembly lawmakers and, according to a law enforcement official, the US attorney’s office in Brooklyn, along with the FBI, which is scrutinizing the handling of data surrounding Covid-19 deaths in long term care facilities.
+“One of the things New Yorkers will learn about me if they don’t know that already is that I’m a genuine guy.
+I’m not going to run away from my past,” Giuliani said at his kick-off event.
+“I worked four years in the White House with President Trump — I’ll say that right now.
+I’m not running from it, I’m not hiding from it.”

-Giuliani, who worked in the Trump White House’s Office of Public Liaison, has discussed the run with Trump and touted the box office appeal of a potential clash of political dynasties.
+Giuliani, who told CNN earlier in the day that he has discussed his campaign with Trump, touted the appeal of a potential clash of political dynasties.

 “The President said to me, he said, you know ‘Holy smokes, Giuliani-Cuomo.
-That’s like Ali-Frazier,'” Giuliani told CNN.
+That’s like Ali-Frazier,'” Giuliani said.
 “I think it will be the biggest race in the country if it’s the two of us.”

-Giuliani also met with his father for about 90 minutes on Monday to discuss the campaign, which he has hired Jake Menges to lead.
-Menges worked with Rudy Giuliani during his time as mayor and is a former attorney and lobbyist who helped launch Keep Florida Great, a Trump-aligned super PAC.
+As mayor, Rudy Giuliani famously endorsed Cuomo’s father, the late former New York Gov. Mario Cuomo over Pataki, his Republican challenger in 1994.
+Pataki won the race, denying the elder Cuomo a fourth term.

-But before the 35-year-old steps into the ring for a headline-grabbing political prize fight, Giuliani will have to defeat more seasoned New York Republicans, including New York Rep. Lee Zeldin, another Trump loyalist, and Westchester County Executive Rob Astorino, who ran for the same job in 2014.
-Both begin the contest with more institutional support in the New York GOP.
+Before Andrew Giuliani steps into the ring for a headline-grabbing political prize fight, he will have to defeat more seasoned New York Republicans, including New York Rep. Lee Zeldin, another Trump loyalist, and Westchester County Executive Rob Astorino, who ran a losing campaign for the same job in 2014.

-On Tuesday, as he did in the run-up to his announcement, Giuliani focused on the drop in the state’s population and its subsequent loss, following the 2020 census, of a seat in Congress.
+On Tuesday afternoon, as he had done in the run-up to his announcement, Giuliani focused on the drop in the state’s population, which, following the 2020 census, cost New York a seat in Congress.
+He has also expressed admiration for Florida Gov. Ron DeSantis, a Republican with close ties to Trump who could become a 2024 GOP presidential primary favorite if he wins reelection next year.

-New Yorkers are “still leaving, taking jobs with them, and it needs to stop,” Giuliani said, adding that he is “look(ing) forward to pointing out how New York failed” under Cuomo during the governor’s decade in office.
+“One of the first calls that I’m going to make on January 1st, 2023, is to Gov. DeSantis and tell him that his ride, his easy ride — it’s done with, Ron,” Giuliani said.
+“I’m sorry to say that.
+Gov. Cuomo, Mayor de Blasio, they’re the ‘realtors of the year’ down in Florida.
+Not gonna be with a Gov. Giuliani.”

-When asked how he decided to run, Giuliani described his time helping Trump get settled in Florida, where he decamped after losing the 2020 election to President Joe Biden, saying the “intangible optimism” he felt there reminded him of “that feeling I used to get” in New York.
+Giuliani described his time in Florida helping Trump get settled after the former president left the White House as a motivating factor in his decision to run, telling CNN that the “intangible optimism” he felt there reminded him of “that feeling I used to get” in New York.

+Jake Menges, a former lobbyist and attorney who worked with Rudy Giuliani during his time as mayor and helped launch Keep Florida Great, a Trump-aligned super PAC, will manage the younger Giuliani’s campaign.

 In addition to the clear challenges ahead, the younger Giuliani’s campaign could also face headwinds related to the legal troubles of his father, whose popularity in New York has dropped precipitously over the last decade.
 The former mayor’s decision to join Trump’s inner circle and become one of the national mouthpieces for the former President’s election conspiracy theories and lies has also undermined what remained of the family brand.

-Note: This story has been updated with details from Giuliani’s kickoff event.